High School Parent/Student Handbook

 Gym Locks

 The use of gym locks is strongly encouraged during gym class and by athletic team members.
 The school does not provide locks and is not liable for items stolen from lockers.
-Any valuables (money, jewelry, etc.) should be given to your Physical Education teacher at the beginning of the hour for safekeeping.
+Any valuables (money, jewelry, etc.) should be given to your physical education teacher at the beginning of the hour for safekeeping.

 Hallways

-In order to maintain a safe and orderly atmosphere in the hallways, students are not allowed to sit on the floors before school and during passing times.
+In order to maintain a safe and orderly atmosphere in the hallways, students are not allowed to sit on the floors before school or during passing times.
 Your help in this matter will ensure that our building is accessible to all individuals, including those who may need services such as wheelchairs, crutches, etc. to get to and from classes.

 Library Media Center